 Sound's Illustrated History of High-End Audio,Volume One: Loudspeakers

-for PFO Issue 74, to Robert Harley for fact checking.
+for PFO Issue 74 to The Absolute Sound's Editor-In-Chief, Robert Harley, for fact checking.
 In that series of communications I

 made it known to him that it had long been my hope to write for